martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 Conversely, the two diagrams on the right show how the readability of the arrow heads (and therefore the direction of the connection arrows) becomes worse when the arrow heads are either too small or too big compared to the boxes size.

-### Connection arrow guideline 5: Provide a dot at the arrow start
+### Connection arrow guideline 5: Provide a dot at the arrow start in crowded diagrams

-If your connection arrows have a direction (and by now you hopefully agree that they normally should have one), then provide a dot symbol at the start of the arrows, in addition to the arrow head at their ends.
+In case your system diagram gets a little bit crowded, then attach a dot at the start of the connection arrows.

-By specifying the dot you explicitly tell the reader that this connection point really exists, that there is no discussion about it.
+By adding this dot you explicitly inform the reader about the fact this connection arrow really starts at the box it is attached to.
-If you don't use the dot, then it does not become so prominent and explicit.
+If you don't add the dot, then this fact does not become so prominent and explicit.
-The reader might ask herself "Maybe the connection arrow just accidentally stop at the border of the box?
-Or maybe you have forgotten to think about if the connection point is really there?"

-The dot at the start of the connection arrow becomes even more important if your system diagram contains so many boxes and connections that it is not possible anymore to avoid crossing lines.
-This can happen because of the limitations of a 2D projection constraint of a diagram.
-If all the connections have a dot at their starting points, then the reader can tell the difference between real connections and just crossing lines with no further meaning.
+Simple diagrams do not have this problem because the reader can still overlook the whole landscape at once.
+But in more complicated diagrams the reader needs to follow each and every connection arrow separately.
+If you provide the dot, then it becomes easier for the reader to find the start and the end point of each arrow.

 ----